janelin612/n46-crawler/README.md

 # Argument #

-1. `MEMBER_NAME` : For example,if you only want to download all of Asuka's blog
+1. `-a MEMBER_NAME` : For example,if you only want to download all of Asuka's blog

 		http://blog.nogizaka46.com/asuka.saito/
-you should set `MEMBER_NAME='asuka.saito'`
+you can use this: `$ node main.js -a 'asuka.saito'`

 # Sample Result #
 The Json File will look like this:

 	[{
 		"datetime": "2017/08/19 20:42",
 		"author": "３期生",